Violet Oaklander Ph.D.

 Claire Mercurio, Ph.D.

 Claire Mercurio, Ph.D. received her B.A. with High Honors in Psychology from the University of Michigan in 1984 and her Ph.D. in Counseling Psychology from the University of Southern California in 1991.
 During her internship with Community Counseling Service/Pacific Center she was exposed to Violet's book, "Windows to our Children."
-Shortly after becoming a licensed psychologist and having her first child, Claire moved to Santa Barbara, where unbeknownst to her (at that time), Violet lives!
+Shortly after becoming a licensed psychologist and having her first child, Claire moved to Santa Barbara, where unbeknownst to her (at that time), Violet lived!
 Claire has a private practice specializing in children and adolescents.
-She was an adjunct faculty member at Antioch University for six years, and supervises interns at Family Service Agency.
+She was an adjunct faculty member at Antioch University for six years, and supervised interns at Family Service Agency.
+She is currently supervising an intern at "New Beginnings."
 Violet's methods have continuously been the driving force behind what Claire teaches and practices.
 Claire can be contacted at this email: firstname.lastname@example.org.